Dementia Awareness

 Course Details

-- Delivery: In-person at your venue, or live online via Zoom or Microsoft Teams
+- Delivery: Face-to-face in-house or live online via Zoom or Microsoft Teams

-- Certificate: CPD-accredited certificate of achievement in Dementia Awareness
+- Certificate: CPD-Accredited Certificate of Achievement in Dementia Awareness

 Who This Course Is For